libfirm/libfirm/README.md

 ### Building with cmake

 libFirm has an additional cmake build system.
-CMake is a complexer build system than the make based build and most libFirm developers do not use it.
+CMake is a more complex build system than the make based one and most libFirm developers do not use it.
 However it can adapt the compiler and linker flags to build shared libraries for a wider range of systems, provides an installation target and is often more familiar for people preparing packages for distribution.

 Further Information and Contact